twolfson/job-search-assist/README.md

 2. Click on "Confirm re-installation" the "Close"

 ## Development
+Before you do any development, we recommend backing up the Violentmonkey values to a `.json` file.

-Development can be done via a few ways:
+Once you're backed up, development can be done via a few ways:

 - Edit inside Violentmonkey OR paste modified version from local editor into Violentmonkey
 - Use [auto-reloading version][vm-editing]